A unified convention for achievement positional games: Complexity results

-Since there are multiple pairwise vertex-disjoint red $P_3$'s, every move from Left must threaten to win on the next move until the last red $P_3$ is broken.
+As the first player, Left obviously needs to start by picking $\gamma$ because of the red edge $\{\gamma\}$.
+Now, Right is next to play.
+Since there are multiple pairwise vertex-disjoint blue $P_3$'s, every move from Right must threaten to win on the next move until the last blue $P_3$ is destroyed.
+Indeed, Left would otherwise win in two moves by picking the center of a blue $P_3$.

-As such, Left must start by picking $\ell \in \{x, \neg x\}$ for some $x \in V$, which forces Right to pick the other one since $\{x, \neg x\} \in E_R$.
-In the updated game, for each clause $c$ containing the literal $\ell$, we get the blue edge $\{c_{\ell},c'_{\ell}\}$, which is the only edge containing $c'_{\ell}$.
-Therefore, Lemma \ref{lem:greedy} ensures that it is optimal for Left to pick $c_{\ell}$ for each clause $c$ which contains $\ell$, which forces Right to pick $c'_{\ell}$ in response.
-This breaks every red $P_3$ in the clause gadgets corresponding to clauses containing $\ell$.
+Therefore, Right must pick $\ell \in \{x, \neg x\}$ for some $x \in V$, which forces Left to pick the other one since $\{x, \neg x\} \in E_R$.
+In the updated game, for each clause $c$ containing the literal $\ell$, we get the red edge $\{c_{\ell},c'_{\ell}\}$, which is the only edge containing $c'_{\ell}$.
+Therefore, Lemma \ref{lem:greedy} ensures that it is optimal for Right to pick $c_{\ell}$ for each clause $c$ which contains $\ell$, which forces Left to pick $c'_{\ell}$ in response.
+This destroys every blue $P_3$ in the clause gadgets corresponding to clauses containing $\ell$.